 Now follow this area of higher ground in an anti-clockwise direction.
 When you reach the bottom-right corner, to the left of the entrance, search around here for a hidden Full Restore.
 To the north is another ladder.
 Go north-west and grab the Max Revive on the floor.
-If you want, you keep going around to the final ladder in the centre.
+If you want, keep going around to the final ladder in the center.

 Either way, climb up any of the five ladders on this floor.

 No matter which ladder you go up, you’ll arrive in the same gigantic area.
 However, there are six ladders here and only five downstairs.
-If you’re smart, you should realise that the sixth ladder is the one you need to go down to proceed.
+If you’re smart, you should realize that the sixth ladder is the one you need to go down to proceed.
 For your information, it’s the one in the far north-west corner.
 The rest simply take you back to where you’ve been before.

 Anyway, there are a lot of items on this floor.